#langcatlive London

 We’ve said before that the entire sector is engaged in rearranging itself to acknowledge that planners now have the power the industry once had and so we’ll finish the day with tales from the front line, hearing from planners directly about how they deal with creative tension and still create amazing experiences for clients.

-Before all that – and before lunch – we also offer a voluntary session, aimed at planners but open to everyone, which will be the World Premiere of our famous State of the Advice Nation annual adviser survey.
+Before all that – and before lunch – there is also a focus session, aimed at planners but open to everyone, which will be the World Premiere of our famous State of the Advice Nation annual adviser survey.
 This is year seven, meaning we’ve got plenty of trends to track.
 We’ll look at three of the key themes the survey highlights, and share some interesting data.
+This is unmissable for advice professionals, but compelling for all.

 Business sessions will finish at 5pm or so; we’ll have a drink in the venue and then it’s over the road to the Lighterman for the afterparty.